dajia/moudourisBrakes/wordpress/wp-content/plugins/gallery-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.2.8 - 12.02.2015 =
+* Bugfix : Bug with theme permissions was fixed.

+= V4.2.7 - 09.02.2015 =
+* Update : Plugin functionality was updated for compatibility with Gallery Categories Plugin and Re-attacher Plugin.
+* Update : Gallery template checking functionality was updated.

 = V4.2.6 - 24.12.2014 =
 * Update : The Dutch and Chinese language files are updated.